Brandon Osterbind obtained a $100,000 policy limit settlement after a homeowner’s insurance coverage dispute and court battle.

 One of the pellets entered the side of his stomach and became lodged in his abdomen near his colon.
 He went to Lynchburg General Hospital and was transferred to UVA for surgery that same day.

 The defendant knew that the boys were in the woods.
 He admitted that he saw two leave but did not see the third leave, but he assumed that he went somewhere else.
-They had not; however, and our client’s 11 year old friend testified in the criminal trial that he and his brother were 5-10 feet from the tunnel when they heard the shots.
+They had not; however, and our client’s 11-year-old friend testified in the criminal trial that he and his brother were 5-10 feet from the tunnel when they heard the shots.
 The defendant, who admitted to the detective that he is not a good shot, fired his pellet gun into the woods.
 According to the boys, several shots were fired, and one struck our client in the side.
-According to the defendant, both him and his 13 year old friend were shooting into the woods, but the 13 year old friend was reloading when the defendant fired the last shot and they both heard a loud scream.
+According to the defendant, both he and his 13-year-old friend were shooting into the woods, but the 13-year-old friend was reloading when the defendant fired the last shot and they both heard a loud scream.